Heřmanův Městec: Repression and emancipation in 1726–1939

 The ruling Habsburgs introduced restrictions on Jewish movement, residence, marriage, and other matters of everyday life.
 In 1727 the vice regent's office in Prague confirmed a regulation concerning the distance between Jewish dwellings and Christian churches that led to the synagogue of Heřmanův Městec being torn down because it was too close to the town's Catholic church.
 Eventually, Jewish self-government was abolished, and the Jewish settlement was surrounded by an enclosure with three gates.
 All Jews were required to live in this part of town, effectively establishing a Jewish ghetto in Heřmanův Městec.

 Until construction of a new synagogue in the Baroque style in 1760, the Jewish community used a private home as a house of prayer.
 Count Jan Václav Sporck, who then owned the town's land, is said to have financially supported construction and laid the foundation stone for the new synagogue, which is in the same location as the current synagogue.

-For over a century, the Jews of Bohemia had to endure a number of restrictions In 1848 serfdom was abolished, and the Jews living in Heřmanův Městec were emancipated and allowed freedom of movement.
-As a result, many Jews left the town for employment opportunities in industrialized cities such as Prague or emigrated abroad.
+For over a century, the Jews of Bohemia had to endure a number of restrictions.
+In 1848 serfdom was abolished, and the Jews living in Heřmanův Městec were emancipated and allowed freedom of movement.
+As a result, many Jews left the town for employment opportunities in industrialised cities such as Prague or emigrated abroad.

 In 1870 construction of new synagogue, with the backing of the aristocratic landowner, on the same site as the 1760 building was started.
 This building was in the Neo-Romanesque style by the architect František Schmoranz.
 The architect had some lofty plans which had to be abandoned because the Catholic clergy feared that the synagogue might outshine the nearby Church of St. Bartholomew.
 The original design had a tower with a stairway leading to the women's gallery.
 After design changes, the synagogue provided access to the women's gallery via a covered passageway from the school building next door.
 A stone-hewn image of the Ten Commandants adorned the top of the building.
 Due to the reduction in size, the building was not really sufficient to support the large crowds which attended worship services especially on holidays.
 As the Jewish population declined toward the latter part of the 19th century, the building became sufficient.

 With the relaxation of restrictions on Jews, by the late 1800s the town and its Jewish inhabitants had a thriving role in the production of shoes.
 There were several Jewish-owned handmade and machine-made shoe production companies.
 Most of these companies had international exports.
 As Jews were now permitted to study without restriction, many of them also pursued opportunities as attorneys, physicians, and other professions.
 In 1891, Heřmanův Městec became the seat of a district rabbi, with the dependent communities being Chrudim, Hroubovice, and Dřevíkov.
 While the town itself had less than 100 Jewish inhabitants, it served a broader Jewish community of 500 Jews in the region.